danpaul/reid/docs/README.md

 #### `scrape_doc(doc, operations)`

-Same as scrape_page except it takes a Nokogiri doc instead of an url (in case you want to handle the page request outside of Crawler).
+Same as scrape_page except it takes a Nokogiri doc instead of an url (in case you want to handle the page request outside of Reid).

 #### `crawl(url_crawler, operations, store_function)`

 Takes an object, 2D array, and a proc/lambda

-`url_cralwer` must be an object that has a next method that accepts one argument. `.next` should return the next url to crawl or Nil once the crawl is complete. `.next` will be passed the Nokogiri document from the previous request or nil if it is the first request.
+`url_crawler` must be an object that has a next method that accepts one argument. `.next` should return the next url to crawl or Nil once the crawl is complete. `.next` will be passed the Nokogiri document from the previous request or nil if it is the first request.
 This allows you to check the Nokogiri document from your previous request in case it is relevant to determining the next url which will be returned or to determine if it is the end of the crawl.

 `operations` is a 2D array following the specification defined in the `scrape_page` method documentation.
 These methods are applied to each page.